How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Proper socialization involves exposure to various environments, sounds, and living beings.
 Begin introducing your puppy to new stimuli slowly and in a controlled manner.
 Regular visits to parks, allowing your puppy to encounter different people and other pets, and exposing them to common noises like traffic and appliances can help them adjust far more easily to the varied environments they will experience in training classes.

-Key Takeaway: Proper early socialization can prevent many common behavioral issues later.
+Key Takeaway: Proper early socialization can prevent many common behavioural issues later.

 Crate Training and Housebreaking